History maker.

 Hampton Downs Driver Academy

-Paul Morris – Norwell MotorPlex
+Paul Morris – Norwell MotorPlex, Australia

 Additional characters